x

 JEFFERSON COUNTY, Mo. — An Ameren power plant with a long history of federal Clean Air Act violations will shut down on Tuesday.

-The Rush Island Energy Center, the nation's sixth-largest emitter of sulfur dioxide (SO2), will cease operations amid the utility's ongoing legal battle to properly remediate communities after more than a decade of illegally polluting air emissions.
+The Rush Island Energy Center was the nation's sixth-largest emitter of sulfur dioxide (SO2) when it was fully operational, according to the Sierra Club.
+The plant ceased operations amid the utility's ongoing legal battle to properly remediate communities after years of illegally polluting air emissions.

 PREVIOUS COVERAGE: Ameren continues to pollute Missouri's air while not following legal orders, judge rules